TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/notes/notes.md

 index: 99
 ---

-### Level 3 -> level 4 - Spring goes cold

-- Ice mephits
-- Attacking ancient magic source under the village
--
+### Encounters

+- Statues from the wellspring following the characters

-### Level
+### Adventures

-### Recovery of old book

-Ruined house of old prince?
+- Ruined house of old prince?